Cereal Box Letters Preschool Activities

-Recycle cereal boxes for hands-on literacy games with preschoolers.
-Kids can practice letters of the alphabet with simple activities using materials you have on hand.
+Recycle cereal boxes for hands-on literacy activities with preschoolers.
+Kids can practice letters of the alphabet in fun everyday play.

 Privacy and Disclosure for information on cookies and affiliates

 Enjoy your breakfast cereal in more ways than one!
-When the cereal box is empty, cut out the letters and use them in alphabet activities with your preschooler.
+When the cereal box is empty, cut out the letters and pictures.
+Use them in alphabet activities and pretend play with your preschooler.

 It will be more time consuming to cut the letters out finely, but they are a nice option for some literacy games.